HomeAIBoost Local Reach with AI-Friendly Listings

 Map ApplicationsGoogle Maps, Apple Maps, WazePrecise coordinates, service area boundaries, hours accuracyAs needed

-Content Strategy for AI Interpretation
+Content strategy for AI interpretation

 • Location-specific references that establish geographic context

-• Service-specific terminology that aligns with search intent
+• Service-specific terminology that matches search intent

-• Benefit-oriented language that matches consumer needs
+• Benefit-oriented language that speaks to what consumers need

 • Search visibility metrics: Appearance rate in local pack results, Maps placement